ReillyBova/COS426-Website/src/content/HomePage/HomePage.md

 ### Schedule
 Undergraduate LabTAs are available to help students during both precepts.
 LabTAs are also available in the Friend Fishbowl room Friday 11am–4pm, Saturday 12–3pm, and Sunday 1–5pm & 9–11pm.

-Graduate course staff are available in CS 003 from 3–5pm on Mondays, and 1–2pm on Tuesdays.
-Professor Heide's office hours are held Tuesday after class in CS 104 or CS 410.
+Graduate course staff are available over Zoom from 3–5pm on Mondays, and 1–2pm on Tuesdays.
+Professor Heide's office hours are held Tuesday after class in the Zoom lecture meeting.

 # Coursework
 ### Course Grades